rinawasabi/cyber-security-data-privacy/BookingSystem/Phase1/test_report.md

 **Overall risk level:** High

 **Top 5 immediate actions:**
-1. Implement input validation strategy, and do not accept input unless it follows the specification.
+1. Restrict access to static files and sanitize user input to prevent path traversal.
-2. Use parameterized queries to prevent SQL injections.
+3. Use parameterized queries to prevent SQL injections.
-3. Implement CSRF protection by adding anti-CSRF tokens to HTML forms.
+4. Implement CSRF protection by adding anti-CSRF tokens to HTML forms.
-4. Set the CSP header to detect and mitigate attacks like XSS and data injection attacks.
+5. Set the CSP header to detect and mitigate attacks like XSS and data injection attacks.
-5. Add a security header to prevent clickjack attacks.
+6. Add a security header to prevent clickjack attacks.

 ---